A20121989/pokemon/README.md

 # pokemon
-This is a pokemon card game, where you can pick a card from your set.
-There is a player amount of 2 players, one person will put a card then another person would put a card.
-Based on the stats, it will conclude who won after approximately 10 rounds.
+This is a pokemon card game, where you get a set of cards at the stars.
+From there, you can pick a card from your set for each round, it will give the match winner a notification saying they have won the whole game on the terminal, and the round winner will get a notification on the terminal saying they won.
+There is a max player amount of 2 players.